Atiyya ibn Salih: Emir of al-Rahba

 Nasr and Thimal jointly succeeded Salih as emir of Aleppo after Salih's death in 1029, but Nasr ultimately took sole control of the city in 1030, while Thimal was relegated to the fortress of al-Rahba on the Euphrates River in the western Jazira.
 After Nasr's death in 1038, the Fatimid Caliphate's governor in Syria, Anushtakin al-Dizbari, conquered Aleppo and proceeded to take over the entire Mirdasid emirate, seizing Balis and Manbij but failing to capture al-Rahba.
 Al-Dizbari died in Aleppo in 1042, after which Thimal retook Aleppo.
 He allied with the Fatimids and handed over control of al-Rahba to the pro-Fatimid general Arslan al-Basasiri so that the latter could use it as a launching point to invade Abbasid Iraq.
 When al-Basasiri was defeated and killed in 1060, Fatimid influence in the western Jazira took a blow and Atiyya was able to seize al-Rahba, where he found the treasures and arsenal stored by al-Basasiri in preparation of the war on the Abbasids.
 At some point prior to his conquest of al-Rahba, Atiyya had taken control of Balis.

 At the time of Atiyya's capture of al-Rahba, Thimal had given up control of Aleppo to the Fatimids in exchange for the governorship of the coastal districts of Acre, Beirut and Jubayl.
 The Banu Kilab insisted on the Mirdasids’ return to Aleppo and entrusted Atiyya's nephew Mahmud ibn Nasr with taking back the city.
 The ahdath (urban militia) of Aleppo allowed the Banu Kilab to enter the city in July 1060, but the Fatimid army held onto the citadel and Fatimid troops were sent to evict the Banu Kilab.
-The troops were defeated in August 1060 and Atiyya took control of the citadel.
+The Fatimid troops were defeated in August 1060 and Atiyya took control of the citadel.
 Two days later control passed to Mahmud.

 As a consequence of the Fatimids’ loss of Aleppo, Thimal was stripped of his coastal districts and sought to take over Aleppo from his nephew Mahmud.
 Thimal reached an agreement with Mahmud brokered by the latter's mother al-Sayyid al-Alawiyya and the sheikhs (chieftains) of the Banu Kilab that restored Thimal's rule in 1061.
 Atiyya, meanwhile, became independent in his emirate of al-Rahba.